-BIOMEDICAL INSTRUMENTATION I 4 credits Prerequisites: 3100:561, 562, and 4400:232 or 4400:320.
+BIOMEDICAL INSTRUMENTATION I 601

+Prerequisites: 3100:561, 562, and 4400:232 or 4400:320.
 Clinical instrumentation to measure and display physiologic and anatomic parameters.
-Basic concepts of instrumentation includ-ing design criteria and operational analysis.
+Basic concepts of instrumentation including design criteria and operational analysis.
 Practical experience gained through the use of instrumented mammalian models.

-BIOMETRY 611
+BIOMETRY

-Statistics and experimental design topics for the biomedical and biomedical engineering dis-ciplines including; distributions, hypothesis testing and estimation, ANOVA, probit analysis and nonparametrics statistics.
+Statistics and experimental design topics for the biomedical and biomedical engineering dis ciplines including: distributions, hypothesis testing and estimation, ANOVA, probit analysis and nonparametrics statistics.

-NEURAL NETWORKS 3 credits 620 NEURAL NETWORKS Screen and the second architectures for computing that are, to varying degrees, derived from structures observed in biological nervous systems.
+620 NEURAL NETWORKS 3 credits

+Examination of highly parallel, distributed architectures for computing that are, to varying degrees, derived from structures observed in biological nervous systems.
 After an overview of how real neurons operate, the course will examine both lassial and modern neural com-puting architectures.
-Comparisons will be made with traditional serial machines and applica-tions for which neural networks seem most promising will be examined.
+Comparisons will be made with traditional serial machines and applications for which neural networks seem most promising will be examined.